gerrypramana/.github/README.md

 **Low overhead.
 High performance.
 Ready for anything.**

-CitOmni is a modular PHP framework (PHP 8.2+) designed for ultra-fast execution, zero overhead, and no surprises.
+CitOmni is a modular PHP framework (PHP 8.2+) designed for ultra-fast execution, ultra-low overhead, and no surprises.
 It is built around small Composer packages - HTTP, CLI, Kernel, Infrastructure, Auth, Testing, and more - so you only install what you need.

 ---